-The 25 Biggest Job Search Mistakes That Keep You Unemployed (And How to Fix Them Today)
+The 25 Biggest Job Search Mistakes That Keep You Unemployed in 2026 (And How to Fix Them Today)

 You’ve sent 200 applications.
 Radio silence.
 Meanwhile, your friend just landed their dream job after “only” applying to three positions.
 What gives?